-Steam Sale dates are a guarded secret, but they always seem to slip out before the sales actually happen.
-Valve tries to keep the precise details of its Steam sales quiet.
+Steam Sale start dates are a guarded secret at Valve, but they always seem to slip out before the sales actually happen.
 Information is shared with developers and partners, but if customers knew exactly when a sale was going to drop, many would simply wait for the discounts.

 When is the next Steam sale?

 The yearly Steam Summer Sale has now ended, meaning the Halloween sale at the end of October is the next Steam Sale we're looking forward to.